 If your generator operates a minimum of 30 minutes at 30% or more of its nameplate kW rating each month, you may not need to deploy load banks for testing.
 However, before making this determination, you should seek the expertise of professionals in a load bank company.
 A generator load bank testing expert will evaluate your facility, systems, equipment, and requirements to develop the right testing strategy for your operation.

 If your generator operates less than 30% of its nameplate kW rating for at least 30 minutes each month, you must use load banks to deliver an artificial load each year to test performance.
 Using the results of your annual load test, you can then take any corrective action needed.

-Your goal with load bank testing is to ensure your generator will perform as required during a power outage.
-By using load banks, you increase the reliability of your backup power systems and create peace-of-mind for you and your staff.
+Your goal with generator load bank testing is to ensure your generator will perform as required during a power outage.
+By using load banks for your equipment commissioning, you increase the reliability of your backup power systems and create peace-of-mind for you and your staff.